madaster/madaster.github.io/index.md

  * Read the <a href="/files/Madaster_Circularity_Indicator_explained_v1.1.pdf" target="_blank">Madaster Circulariteit Indicator</a> explaned document – this describes in detail the operation of the Madaster Circularity Indicator (MCI) as well as the underlying methodology.

- * Read the Explanation Madaster Financial Module</a> – this describes in detail the operation of the financial tab in Madaster as well as the underlying methodology.
 ---

 ## <img class="header-img" src="/assets/images/771.svg"> Madaster Servicedesk